zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Victor begins our dialogue by saying, “We need to t ake the bull by the horns.”
 “To take the bull (bull) by the horns (horns)” means to  deal directly with something that is very difficult without hesitating, without delaying – to do it right now.
-A “bull” is an animal, a male animal whose opposite i s the “cow,” the female animal of that particular kind of animal.
+A “bull” is an animal, a male animal whose opposite is the “cow,” the female animal of that particular kind of animal.
 A bull has “horn s” – things that stick out of its head.
 Bulls are known, at least in the popular imag ination, of being very difficult to control, of being dangerous.
 So, to take a bull by its horns would be a very dangerous thing to do.
 You could get hurt.

 This expression, then, “to take the bull by the hor ns” means to try to take care of something that is very difficult or challenging.
 Vi ctor says, “In the meeting today, we’re going to give it to them straight, no more he mming and hawing.”
-The expression “to give it to someone straight” means t o tell someone the truth in a very simple and direct way.
+The expression “to give it to someone straight” means to tell someone the truth in a very simple and direct way.
 We might say in a “stra ightforward” way.
 “I’m going to give it to you straight.”
 I’m going to tell you the  truth even though it might hurt you, even though it might be difficult for you to a ccept.

 The expression “hemming (hemming) and hawing (hawin g)” is a somewhat unusual one.
 “To hem and haw” means to speak indire ctly.
 It’s the opposite, in a way, of giving it to someone straight.
 “To hem and haw” is to speak very indirectly or, I think more commonly, not to make a  decision – to go back and forth, to keep talking about something without actu ally coming to a decision.
 Someone who doesn’t want to make a decision or want s more time to make a decision might hem and haw.